youngker/apparmor-wiki/AppArmorDelegation.md

 rule to delegate and control delegation

-It is important to understand that delegation is in AppArmor is composed of several components.
-That can be decomposed in different ways.
+It is important to understand that delegation is in AppArmor can be viewed in different ways.

 object vs. rule
 * object based - when an object (file handle, socket, ...) is delegated between tasks.